openjdm/openjdm.github.io/book/anchoring_and_adjustment.md

-rates of anchoring and adjustment for self-generated values than for those that were external, suggesting that the anchoring and adjustment heuristic is present when individuals generate the anchors themselves than when they are created by researchers.
+rates of anchoring and adjustment for self-generated values than for those that were external, suggesting that the anchoring and adjustment heuristic is present when individuals generate the anchors themselves, as well as when the anchors are provided by the researcher.

 These three articles have provided an overview of initial conception of how anchors, regardless of how relevant they are, are used by